Moonlight-Panel/Moonlight/README.md

 ### When will v2 release?

 Moonlight v2 will release in the following stages:
-> 1. Beta Releases (starting in April).
-Includes the servers feature
+> 1. Beta Releases (starting in April)
 > 2. Bug fixing of reported beta bugs
-> 3. Release of the first stable and fully supported version of moonlight v2
+> 3. Release of the first stable and fully supported version of Moonlight v2
-> 4. Implementing of more features which can be downloaded and enabled if you want to do so
+> 4. Implementing more features which can be downloaded and enabled if you want to do so

 > [!NOTE]
 > If you wish to see the current progress of the development of v2, have a look [here](https://github.com/orgs/Moonlight-Panel/projects/5/views/2).